syntax-punk/syntaxpunkdotcom/posts/match-priority.md

 ];
 ```

 Now, imagine a user starts typing `py`{.codeword} in a search box.
 They are likely looking for cities that start with "py".
-However, with a simple matching finding technique, based on the presence of the keyword `py`{.codeword }, we might get the following results:
+However, with a simple match finding technique, based on the presence of the keyword `py`{.codeword }, we might get the following results:

 ```bash
   Happytown